 • Calm the Mind: Use breathing, meditation, or visualization to reduce reaction time and sharpen perception.

-To explore further, see historical accounts of the Spartan agoge, a modern analysis of samurai training, and recent neuroscience on elite combat athletes.
+To explore further, see historical accounts of the Spartan agoge, a modern analysis of samurai training, research on neuroscience of elite combat athletes, and a study on action anticipation in martial arts.
 The ancient warriors knew what science is now proving: the quickest reactions are those that require the least thought.